 John Shackleton, President and Chief Executive Officer of Open Text, stated, "The combination of Vignette with Open Text will extend the breadth of our offerings and further Open Text's positioning as the leading independent ECM vendor in the marketplace."

-"Vignette's customers represent some of the world's most powerful online brands and we are excited about the opportunity to expand the relationship with these customers and partners
+"Vignette's customers represent some of the world's most powerful online brands and we are excited about the opportunity to expand the relationship with these customers and partners," said Shackleton.

 "After a thorough evaluation of strategic and financial alternatives, the Vignette Board of Directors believes that today's announcement provides attractive value for our shareholders," said Mike Aviles, President and Chief Executive Officer of Vignette.
 "Our shareholders, customers, partners and employees will all benefit as Vignette combines with Open Text."